 Can we plan to use Flex Scheduling for next year if we didn't use Flex Scheduling this year? ↑

 - If the Scheduling Master Schedule (SMS) is newly created each year, use the Use Flex Scheduling for Next Year option on the Scheduling Setup page to begin building a master schedule.
 All of the SMS Board functionality is available for Flex Scheduling.
+This option is available to all school types including Elementary and Elementary with Master.

 What will be different if we transition to Flex Scheduling? ↑